ogecko/alpaca-benro-polaris/docs/hardware.md

 ![Hardware Architecture](images/abp-hardware3.png)

+You can control everything from an iPad or Phone connected to your Home Wifi or NinaAir Hotspot.
+The iPad or Phone would be running (a) StellariumPLUS connecting to the Driver, and (b) a Mobile Remote Desktop App connecting to the Mini-PC to control Nina.

+Alternatively you could use a Desktop or Laptop to do the same thing.
+The Desktop or Laptop would be running (a) Stellarium Desktop connecting to the Driver, and (b) Remote Desktop connecting to the Mini-PC to control Nina.

 The mini-PC should be small, fan-less, fast, and power efficient.
 This way, you can mount the mini-PC on your tripod, it won't cause any vibrations, it can store and process your images, and it can run for a whole night on a battery.
 I'd recommend the [MeLE Mini PC Quieter 4C](https://www.amazon.com/MeLE-Mini-Quieter-4C-Astrophotography/dp/B0CP3YL6J7) (only around US$200 from Amazon on sale).
 See Cuiv's review of the [Quieter 4C Mini-PC](https://www.youtube.com/watch?app=desktop&v=j8lcDyw1toQ).